Part 2: Choosing an Organic Standard

-Previously discussed was the USDA NOP’s organic standard and the inherent challenges in using it to certify organic product.
-In this post we’ll discuss the creation of the NSF/ANSI-305 standard, which was established in 2009.
+Previously discussed was the USDA NOP’s organic standard and the inherent challenges in using it to certify organic personal care product.
+In this post we’ll discuss the creation of the NSF/ANSI 305 standard, which was established in 2009, and a little of how the market is responding to this certification.

 WHAT IS THE NSF/ANSI 305 STANDARD?

 The NSF/ANSI 305 standard was created in 2009 to fill the need for an appropriate organic personal care products standard.
-This standard is the only American National Standard for the manufacturing and labeling of personal care products that contain organic ingredients and make organic claims (NSF International).
+This standard is the only American national standard for the manufacturing and labeling of personal care products that contain organic ingredients and make organic claims (Oregon Tilth).

 Like the USDA NOP standard, the NSF/ANSI 305 standard places restrictions on the materials and ingredients used to formulate and manufacture products.
-The most beneficial element of the NSF/ANSI 305 standard is that it allows organic ingredients to be processed with certain manufacturing methods and substances not authorized under the USDA Organic certification to make sustainable and usable personal care products.
+The most beneficial element of the NSF/ANSI 305 standard is that it allows organic ingredients to be processed with manufacturing methods and with substances not authorized under the USDA organic certification.
 These allowed methods and substances have been examined by the NSF International Joint Committee on Organic Personal Care and approved for organic personal care use.
 Check out Oregon Tilth’s NSF/ANSI 305 Fact Sheet here to learn more about the standard.

 A few of the standard’s requirements include: